 It’s hard to wash your worries down the drain if even the water doesn’t go down.

 After an exhausting day, sometimes the best thing is a hot shower.
 But what happens when the dirty, sudsy water starts to collect at your feet?
 Unfortunately, clogs happen.
-Wanna know how to prevent shower clogs in the first place?
-We've got some tips!
+But we have good news!
+There are a few things you can do to help prevent a clog in your shower from ever happening in the first place!

 Use a Mesh Hair Trap